zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-amazon.md

 Dear sir!
 Worldworld, I ask you, please tell me this.

-“All these salmons, and Brahmen”: “Whosoever, all completely, in every aspect, without any surplus, the whole land, this is the word of all, for “whatsoever.”
+"All these salmons, and Brahmen": "Whosoever, all completely, in every aspect, without any surplus, the whole land, this is the word of all, for "whatsoever."
-“Shamon”, anyone who walks into the march from outside here, enters the parade.
+"Shamon", anyone who walks into the march from outside here, enters the parade.
-“Brahmen,” anyone who calls a friend to others.
+"Brahmen," anyone who calls a friend to others.
 For whosoever these Salmon, Brahmen.

-“[His Holiness like this]”: “Like this, the continuation of the sentence...
+"[His Holiness like this]": "Like this, the continuation of the sentence...
-(medium) “His Holiness”, [this is] the word of love... (medium), the name of the Brahman... ” For [His Holiness like this].
+(medium) "His Holiness", [this is] the word of love... (medium), the name of the Brahman... " For [His Holiness like this].

-“They say that they see and what they smell are pure”: “They say, tell, talk, explain, speak to see pure, clean, all pure; detach, liberate, disconnect; they also say, tell, talk, explain, speak, say, speak, say, speak, say, speak.
+"They say that they see and what they smell are pure": "They say, tell, talk, explain, speak to see pure, clean, all pure; detach, liberate, disconnect; they also say, tell, talk, explain, speak, say, speak, say, speak, say, speak.
 They say that there is pure, clean, all pure; detachments, liberation, disengagement;
 they say, tell, talk, explain, say to see and smell are pure, clean, all pure;
-detachate, liberate, from all over.”
+detachate, liberate, from all over."
 It is pure for them to see and smell.

-“They also say that the abstraction and forbidden are pure”: “They say, tell, talk, explain, speak, speak, speak, speak, speak, speak, speak, speak, speak, speak, speak, speak, speak, speak, speak, and speak.
-To forbidden have pure, clean, all pure; detach, liberate, disengage; they say, tell, talk, explain, say to quit and forbidden are pure, clean, all pure; detach, release, all out.”
+"They also say that the abstraction and forbidden are pure": "They say, tell, talk, explain, speak, speak, speak, speak, speak, speak, speak, speak, speak, speak, speak, speak, speak, speak, speak, and speak.
+To forbidden have pure, clean, all pure; detach, liberate, disengage; they say, tell, talk, explain, say to quit and forbidden are pure, clean, all pure; detach, release, all out."
 Say to them that there is pure abstination and forbidden.

-“Say all kinds of purity”: “They say, tell, talk, explain, speak with all kinds of Swiss phase is pure, clean, all over pure; detach, release, disengagement.”
+"Say all kinds of purity": "They say, tell, talk, explain, speak with all kinds of Swiss phase is pure, clean, all over pure; detach, release, disengagement."
 To say that all kinds of colors are pure.

-“Worldworld!
-Whether those who made their own doers there”: “Whether...”, “Questions of doubts, questions of confusion, questioning of doubts, questioning, more than one question sentence, such as anti-question, questioning, why, Why in the end?
+"Worldworld!
+Whether those who made their own doers there": "Whether...", "Questions of doubts, questions of confusion, questioning of doubts, questioning, more than one question sentence, such as anti-question, questioning, why, Why in the end?
 For whether... yet.
-“Those” are evil.
+"Those" are evil.
-“Worldworld,” “This is synonyms of respect...
-Anli (Kana), the testimony of (medium), that is Worldworld.”
+"Worldworld," "This is synonyms of respect...
+Anli (Kana), the testimony of (medium), that is Worldworld."
 For Worldworld!
 Are those... yet.
-“The home-made doers there,” “there” in their own see, their likes, their hobbies, their own claims.
-“Homemade”, discreet, discreet, guarded, protected, guarded, protected.
+"The home-made doers there," "there" in their own see, their likes, their hobbies, their own claims.
+"Homemade", discreet, discreet, guarded, protected, guarded, protected.
-“Passer”, the passer, the dweller, the man who moves, the turn, the guardian, the survivor, the survivor.
+"Passer", the passer, the dweller, the man who moves, the turn, the guardian, the survivor, the survivor.
 For Worldworld!
 Are those who are there homemade doers.

-“What about living through birth and aging?
-Dear Sir”: “Birth, aging, death they spend, transcend, pass, pass, overcome.
-“Dear Sir,” this is synonyms of love, respect, respect and obedience for dear gentlemen.”
+"What about living through birth and aging?
+Dear Sir": "Birth, aging, death they spend, transcend, pass, pass, overcome.
+"Dear Sir," this is synonyms of love, respect, respect and obedience for dear gentlemen."
 To survive birth and aging, dear sir!

-“Worldly I ask you, tell me this”: 'I ask thee, I ask thee; I beg thee; I beg thee; I ask thee [; You make me clear]; 'Tell me for me. ' “Worldworld”...Anatachi (Kana), who testifies, is “Worldworld”.
-“Please tell me this,” please say, please explain, please tell you, please tell, please build, please uncover, please explain, please explain, please explain, please explain.”
+"Worldly I ask you, tell me this": 'I ask thee, I ask thee; I beg thee; I beg thee; I ask thee [; You make me clear]; 'Tell me for me. ' "Worldworld"...Anatachi (Kana), who testifies, is "Worldworld".
+"Please tell me this," please say, please explain, please tell you, please tell, please build, please uncover, please explain, please explain, please explain, please explain."
 For Worldhotel I ask you, please tell me this.

 Because then, the Brahman said:

-“[His Holiness like this:] Any of these Salmon and Brahmen, they say that they are pure in their sight and what they smell,
+"[His Holiness like this:] Any of these Salmon and Brahmen, they say that they are pure in their sight and what they smell,

 It is also said that there is purity in terms of restraint and prohibition,